-The world is interconnected like never before, and U.S. foreign policy must reflect the needs of this interdependence.
+Foreign AffairsU.S. foreign policy must reflect the needs of new levels of interdependence globally.
 Our foreign policy should encourage economic and democratic growth and protect national security.
 While maintaining our sovereignty, the U.S. supports the efforts of international organizations in peacekeeping and crisis management.
 As a partner for peace, the U.S. can assist in negotiations in the troubled regions of the Middle East, Africa, and elsewhere.
 Northern Ohio has a proud immigrant tradition that has enriched our community with diverse and worldly citizens.

-As co-chair of both Congressional Hungarian-American Caucus and the Congressional Ukrainian Caucus and a member of the Congressional Caucus on Poland and the Congressional Caucus on Central and Eastern Europe, I am very active in helping the emerging democracies.
-In addition, the opportunity to create partnerships between our area and Eastern Europe can strengthen both regions culturally and economically.
+Our nation has much to gain from alliances with the emerging democracies that were formerly under Soviet domination.
+Congresswoman Kaptur, a Polish-American, is always seeking opportunities to deepen the relationships between Northern Ohio and Eastern Europe.
+Stronger ties can strengthen both regions economically, strategically and culturally.
 Also, much has been done to recognize those who lost their lives in the fight against oppression by commemorating the Holocaust, the Great Ukrainian Famine in 1933, and the Katyn Massacre.
-It is important that we remember and honor all those who lost their lives and suffered at the hands of Nazi and Soviet oppression.
+It is important that we remember and honor those who lost their lives and suffered at the hands of Nazi and Soviet oppression.